Escaping the Heat and Tourist Traps on Mackinac Island

 You’ll have to hunt a little for a discounted fee per person for each round trip – however, pets always ride for free, a big bargain when your dog weighs as much as you!
 If timed correctly, multiple departures in the morning and immediately after noon will take you under the Mighty Mac – also for free!
 Just keep an eye on the schedule, which varies from season to season.
 At peak season, you can expect there to be a ride every 30 minutes to every hour, with a gap in a few time slots, mostly near dinner time.

-Stella and Kitty on the lower deck of Shepler's Ferry. | Kitty L. / SHIROOKAMI
+Stella and Kitty on the lower deck of Shepler's Ferry. | Shepler's crew. / SHIROOKAMI

 The upper deck sure gets wind and freshwater mist in your hair, and gets doggie scratches from the crew, with unbeatable views.
 Glen enjoyed the unobstructed and immersive view from the upper deck, especially when you go under the Mackinac Bridge during Mighty Mac departures.
 Interestingly enough, Stella enjoyed riding on the lower deck, which has a calmer atmosphere, despite the engine rumbling louder there.